-To view maps of the Salt Lake County areas listed below, visit wildlife.utah.gov/huntplanner.
+To view maps of the Salt Lake County areas listed below, visit hunt.utah.gov.
 These areas have various restrictions, and you may not do any of the following:

 - Hunt big game within one-half mile of Silver Lake in Big Cottonwood Canyon. - Hunt on the Red Butte Research Natural Area, which is closed to public access. - Hunt in Emigration Township with a rifle or muzzleloader.
-This area is restricted

-- to archery tackle only.
-Visit wildlife. utah.gov/huntplanner to view a map of the archery-only area in Emigration Township. - Hunt within the portion of Alta that is closed to hunting.
-Please contact the town of Alta for hunt boundaries and other information. - Hunt buck deer or bull elk with a rifle or muzzleloader south of I-80 and east of I-15 (see map online at wildlife.utah.gov/ huntplanner).
+This area is restricted to archery tackle only.
+Visit hunt.utah.gov to view a map of the archery-only area in Emigration Township. - Hunt within the portion of Alta that is closed to hunting.
+Please contact the town of Alta for hunt boundaries and other information. - Hunt buck deer or bull elk with a rifle or muzzleloader south of I-80 and east of I-15 (see map online at hunt.utah.qov).